Feng-Lab-MIT/AstrocyteHeterogeneity/README.md

 # AstrocyteHeterogeneity
 Contains snRNAseq preprocessing and analysis scripts, CellProfiler pipelines, and Fiji and MATLAB scripts for analysis of ExR and multiExR images.

-Accompanies the manuscript by Schroeder et al., 2024 ["Astrocyte regional specialization is shaped by postnatal development"](https://www.biorxiv.org/content/10.1101/2024.10.11.617802v1).
+Accompanies the manuscript by Schroeder et al., 2025 ["A transcriptomic atlas of astrocyte heterogeneity across space and time in mouse and marmoset"](https://www.biorxiv.org/content/10.1101/2024.10.11.617802v3).

 This respository is organized topically based on our manuscript.
 There is a different subfolder for each type of analysis.
 Environment .yaml files with necessary package requirements are provided in each subfolder.